aemiers/rancid-tomatillos/README.md

 ## About the Project

-In this project,my job was to take information from an API and create a functional website using that data.
-The data is for a hotel and contained booking, room, and customer information.
+In this project, our team was tasked with creating a movie website where users can view a list of movies with titles and rating information.
+A user can click on a movie to see a page with further details, including a trailer.
+All of the data was provide by an API and the site is accessible and responsive on desktop, tablet and mobile views.

 Project spec ->
 https://frontend.turing.io/projects/module-3/rancid-tomatillos-v3.html